cloudpanel-io/docs/v2/docs/nodejs/deployment.md

 ### Adding a Cron Job

-To ensure, that your **Application** is running after a reboot of your instance, we need to configure a cron job.
+To ensure, that your **application** is running after a reboot of your instance, you need to configure a cron job.

 1. First copy the output of the **PATH** variable: